View of the adobe settlement of Aït Ben Haddou, UNESCO World Heritage Site in southern Morocco

 Morocco has close ties to the Hollywood film industry.
 Ouarzazate is home to the major Atlas Film Studios, which are internationally renowned and where numerous blockbusters have been filmed.
 Marrakesh hosts the annual film festival in November, which even attracts Hollywood celebrities such as Brad Pitt.

-The impressive setting of the village has served as backdrop for more than 20 movies.
-The best known are certainly Lawrence of Arabia, Gladiator and Game of Thrones.
+The impressive setting of the village has served as the backdrop for more than 20 films.
+The best known are certainly Lawrence of Arabia (1962), Gladiator (2000) and Game of Thrones (season 3, 2013).

 ait ben haddou filmkulisse game of thrones